The New Haven Unified School District website has moved! Our new site is www.mynhusd.org.

 A former Marine Corps sergeant, Mr. Dino earned a bachelor’s degree in psychology, a master’s degree in instructional technology and a teaching credential in life science, all at San Jose State University.
 He and his wife are the parents of a son who attends Eastin Elementary and a daughter who is a pre-schooler.

-Michelle Matthews was elected to the Board of Education in 2008 and re-elected in 2012.
+Michelle Parnala was elected to the Board of Education in 2008 and re-elected in 2012.
 A lifelong resident of the Decoto area and a product of New Haven schools, she earned a bachelor’s degree in human development at California State University, East Bay, and is a Deputy Probation Officer with Alameda County.

-Ms. Parnala Matthews is the mother of three sons, Marcus, Will III and Lorenzo.
+Ms. Parnala is the mother of three sons, Marcus, Will III and Lorenzo.

 Michael Ritchie, who has served on site councils at two schools and is one of the founding members of the New Haven Boosters Association, joined the Board as an appointed replacement in January 2012 and was elected to a full term the following November.

 A marketing consultant and the father of three children who are products of New Haven schools, Mr. Ritchie served as School Site Council chair at Cesar Chavez Middle School and is a member of the SSC at Logan.
 He also helped found the Boosters Association, which raises funds for extra-curricular and co-curricular activities, and is a member of the New Haven Schools Foundation.